Kirazuto7/LanguageLearning/backend/src/main/java/com/example/language_learning/storybook/SPECIFICATION.md

 ## 6. Remaining Backend Tasks

 The backend generation workflow is functionally complete.
-The final remaining task is to refactor the `AIEngine` for better separation of concerns and to support the different AI models required.
+The final remaining task is to add alt text for images.

--   **Refactor `AIEngine`:**
-    -   The current `AIEngine.generate()` method is designed to handle only text-based chat models.
+-   **AIEngine Refactor (Completed):**
-    -   This method will be split into two distinct, more explicit methods:
+    -   The `AIEngine` has been successfully refactored into two distinct, explicit methods:
-        1.  `generateText(AIRequest<T> request)`: This method will use the configured Spring AI `ChatClient` to handle all text-based generation prompts (e.g., `STORY_METADATA`, `STORY_PAGES`).
+        1.  `generate(AIRequest<T> request)`: This method uses the configured Spring AI `ChatClient` to handle all text-based generation prompts (e.g., `STORY_METADATA`, `STORY_PAGES`).
-        2.  `generateImage(AIRequest<T> request)`: This method will use the configured Spring AI `ImageClient` to handle all image generation prompts (`STORY_IMAGE`).
+        2.  `generateImages(AIImageRequest<T> request)`: This method uses the configured Spring AI `ImageModel` to handle image generation.
--   **Update `PromptType` Enum:**
-    -   Add a `ModelType` property to the enum to clearly associate each prompt with either a `CHAT` or `IMAGE` model.
-The `AIEngine` will use this property to decide which generation method to call.
+-   **PromptType Enum (Updated):**
+    -   The `PromptType` enum is now exclusively for text-based prompts.
+Image generation is handled via a separate `AIImageRequest` and does not require a `PromptType`.